 Hannah accepts instructions in a broad range of common law matters, acting for both claimants and defendants.
 She has a growing practice in professional negligence and product liability matters, in particular relating to building disputes.
 She has most recently been instructed on a multi-million pound professional negligence claim against a City law firm, which reached confidential settlement before trial.

-Hannah has been led by Charlie Cory-Wright QC in the High Court on a multi-million pound quantum trial (settled mid-proceedings).
 She assisted on employers’ liability claims, including health and safety, as well as public and private nuisance proceedings.

 Hannah has a growing practice in international arbitration.
 She has been instructed on a variety of multi-million pound commercial disputes as well as construction matters.
 She has most recently worked on a multi-jurisdictional dispute with complex nuclear design issues.